ay-lab/ATACProc/README.md

 		f1-7: ${PREFIX}.align.sort.MAPQ${MAPQ_THR}.picard_metrics.txt
 			PICARD metrics log file corresponding to the duplicate removal operation.
 		f1-8: ${PREFIX}.align.sort.MAPQ${MAPQ_THR}_TN5_Shift.bam
-			*New in version 2.0* De-duplicated reads with shifted forward (+4bp) and reverse strands (-5bp) by Tn5 transposase.
+			**New in version 2.0:** De-duplicated reads with shifted forward (+4bp) and reverse strands (-5bp) by Tn5 transposase.
 Used to extract the nucleosome free and nucleosome containing regions.
 		f1-9: ${PREFIX}.align.sort.MAPQ${MAPQ_THR}_TN5_Shift.bed
-			*New in version 2.0* Bed converted f7, used for MACS2 peak calling.
+			**New in version 2.0:** Bed converted f7, used for MACS2 peak calling.
 		f1-10: NucleosomeFree.bam
-			*New in version 2.0* Alignment with nucleosome free regions (NFR)
+			**New in version 2.0:** Alignment with nucleosome free regions (NFR)
 		f1-11: mononucleosome.bam
-			*New in version 2.0* Alignment with mononucleosome fragments
+			**New in version 2.0:** Alignment with mononucleosome fragments
 		f1-12: dinucleosome.bam
-			*New in version 2.0* Alignment with dinucleosome fragments
+			**New in version 2.0:** Alignment with dinucleosome fragments
 		f1-13: trinucleosome.bam
-			*New in version 2.0* Alignment with trinucleosome fragments
+			**New in version 2.0:** Alignment with trinucleosome fragments
 		f1-14: Merged_nucleosome.bam
-			*New in version 2.0* File containing fragments of nucleosome free and one or more nucleosomes (denoted as NFR +1M, in the HINT-ATAC genome biology paper).
+			**New in version 2.0:** File containing fragments of nucleosome free and one or more nucleosomes (denoted as NFR +1M, in the HINT-ATAC genome biology paper).
 Generated by merging files f1-10 to f1-13.

 	F2: Out_BigWig
 		f2-1: ${PREFIX}.bw